-4. Preparation and Storage of Plasma for Assay Diluent
+4. Preparation and Storage of Plasma for Preparation of Assay Diluent

-Collect whole blood in heparinized tubes.
-Centrifuge for 10 minutes at 2500xg at $2-8^{\circ}C$ .
-Collect and pool plasma from at least three donors.
-Plasma must be prepared within 30-60 min after blood collection and either used immediately or aliquoted and stored at $-20^{\circ}C$ .
-Avoid repeated freeze-thaw cycles.
+Collect whole blood into heparinized tubes.
+Centrifuge for 10 minutes at 2500xg and 2-8°C; collect and pool plasma from at least 3 donors.
+Plasma must be prepared within 30-60 min after blood collection and either used immediately or aliquoted and stored at -20°C. Avoid repeated freeze-thaw cycles.